csci104/site/labs/lab0/index.md

 - [ ] Create or have a GitHub account

 ## Sign Up with Codio
-For Spring 2024, we will be using the online coding platform Codio for homework submissions.
+For Spring 2025, we will be using the online coding platform Codio for homework submissions.
 (This is the same platform some of you used for CSCI 103L).

 To create a Codio account (or use the same account you used for CSCI 103L), follow these steps:

-- Login to Blackboard and open the CSCI 104 course.
-- On the left panel of the page, click on the 'Codio Assignments' label.
+- If you already have a Codio account, login first.
-- Click on the link that says 'Welcome to Codio' to be redirected to Codio.
+- Click the [Codio join link]({{ site.data.urls.codio_join}}) to join the course
-- Setup your new (or existing) account and pay the ~$42 fee as it prompts you to do so.
+- Setup your new (or existing) account and pay the semester fee as it prompts you to do so.
 - Now, your Codio account is set up and you've successfully joined the CSCI 104L course!

 - [ ] Register with Codio